tjwakeham/django-runtime-model/README.md

 Requires - `grapelli` and `grapelli_nested` for the admin interface.

 There are a couple of apps included which demonstrate adding new field types.

+code/dyanmic is where the meat of the app lives